osiris1004/interview-question/java/Mock interview/interview1.md

-## 1:  why is java independend from the plate fome in simple terme
+## 1:  why is java independent from the plate forme in simple term
 Java is platform-independent because the Code is compiled into this universal format(bytecode), and any device with a Java Virtual Machine (JVM) can run it.
 The JVM interprets the bytecode, making Java apps work on different platforms without changes.

-NB JRE is the tool that hole all classes and library use to execute java code
+NB *JRE* is the tool that hole all classes and library use to execute java code <br>

-NB JDK contain JRE and JVM
+NB *JDK* contain JRE and JVM

 ## 2: